petuum/autodist/docs/usage/tutorials/save-restore.md

     ...
 ```

-More detailed usage can be found [here](../../../tests/checkpoint/test_keras_saver.py).
+More detailed usage with Keras can be found [here](https://github.com/petuum/autodist/blob/master/tests/checkpoint/test_keras_saver.py).

 ## SavedModelBuilder

 The `SavedModelBuilder` API will not only save the trainable variables, but also some other training metadata, such as the Tensorflow MetaGraph and training operations.
-Like the `saver`, `SavedModelBuilder` also has the same interface as the original one in the Tensorflow.
-However, instead of using the default saver, users needs use the AutoDist saver to initialize it.
-Here is an example:
+Like the `saver`, `SavedModelBuilder` also has the same interface as Tensorflow.
+However, like the saver, a user still can load the saved model without Autodist for fine-tuning or serving on a single node.

 ```
 # create the AutoDist Saver